-The method that is probably most effective is the CO2 method, but it is also the most expensive method.
-What happens in this process is that CO2 gas is compressed and cooled and then stored in a special pressure.
+The method that is probably the most effective is the CO2 method, but it is also the most expensive method.
+What happens in this process is that CO2 gas is compressed and cooled and then stored at a special pressure.
 The pressure causes the gas to become both gas and liquid at the same time.

 The ethanol method and the olive oil method

 Another method of extracting CBD from the plant is to use ethanol.
 It is a method that has some drawbacks.
 One of the biggest is that ethanol is water soluble, which leads to chlorophyll dissolving and following with the oil, and it gives it a bitter and grass-like taste.
 Chlorophyll can be removed.
-No complicated methods are required, but they increase the cost and also reduce the power of CBD oil if the chlorophyll is removed afterwards.
+No complicated methods are required, but they increase the cost and also reduce the power of CBD oil if the chlorophyll is removed afterward.

 A similar way to extract CBD is to use olive oil instead of ethanol.
 The oil is then heated and the vapors are filtered through the plant.
 Here you avoid the problem of chlorophyll, but the oil that is created becomes a little weaker.

 Rick Simpson created a method to extract CBD himself after he could not get it through his doctor.
 What he did was use different hydrocarbons that have a low boiling point.
 Using them is easy and cheap and the oil that is created is of the purest form.
 Unfortunately, there is the disadvantage that open steam is created during the process, steam that is flammable and creates a great risk of explosions.